DSharpPlus/DSharpPlus/docs/articles/voice/sending.md

 After calling `SignalSilence()`, you can reawaken the audio writer by simply submitting more audio, but `SignalCompletion()` is final.

 If you need to change audio format in the middle of a connection, you can simply request a new `AudioWriter` from the connection.
 Continuing to use the old writer is invalid after that: you can only have one `AudioWriter` object at any given time, and you cannot reuse old writers.

+## The Ogg/Opus audio writer

+`AudioFormat.Opus` is a special audio writer for .opus files.
+It skips having to decode and re-encode the audio, which saves quite a bit of time.
+However, DSharpPlus only supports RFC7845-compliant ogg/opus files, and thereamongst only mono or stereo audio.
+If the file contains surround audio, DSharpPlus will throw an `UnsupportedOggOpusStreamException`.

+DSharpPlus will furthermore throw `InvalidDataException`s if the file is corrupt or log a debug message if a single ogg page (containing up to 255 opus packets) is corrupt.
+Corrupt pages will be skipped.
+DSharpPlus does not support the ogg/opus output gain feature, which is a per-file configurable volume multiplier: files will always be played at their original volume.
+A debug message will be logged if output gain is specified for a given ogg/opus stream.

+The Ogg/Opus audio writer supports ingesting multiple files consecutively.
+It does not support ingesting multiple files concurrently, doing so will throw an `InvalidDataException`.

 ## Adding custom audio formats